sanlike0911/node-red-contrib-ui-timelines-chart/README.md

 ## Usage

-"ui-timelines-chart" node is a UI widget that can be used to display the chart of status in the Node-RED dashboard.
+"ui-timelines-chart" node is a UI widget that can be used to display the timelines chart in the Node-RED dashboard.

+This Node-Red module can not directly connect to Database.

 - Widget properties